rayaman/multi/README.md

 Modified: multi.intergration.lanesManager.lua
 It is now in a stable and simple state Works with the latest lanes version!
 Tested with version 3.11 I cannot promise that everything will work with eariler versions.
 Future versions are good though.</br>
 Example Usage:</br>
-sThread is a handle to a global interface for threads to interact with themself</br>
+sThread is a handle to a global interface for system threads to interact with themself</br>
-thread is the interfact for multithreads as seen in the threading section</br>
+thread is the interface for multithreads as seen in the threading section</br>

 GLOBAL a table that can be used throughout each and every thread